jkfran/jkfran.com/_posts/2022-10-07-built-driving-arcade-machine-raspberry-pi.md

 ![image](https://user-images.githubusercontent.com/6353928/194565506-f02dff38-5fb2-4141-84ed-414a85405ecd.png)

-It turns out the Raspberry Pi 1 was super slow, even with overclocking I was not surprised.
+It turns out the Raspberry Pi 1 was super slow, even with overclocking.
+I was not surprised.
 When I bought it, it was a revolution but not anymore.
 The Raspberry was struggling a bit to run this simple game, but we had a lot of fun just doing the game, so I didn't care much.